bra1nDump/ai-task-vscode/docs/backlog.md

 ## Uncategorized

-- Currently all edits push individually to the undue stack tremendously polluting it.
-Only have the final edit pushed to the undue stack
 - Provide token count on the input and provide approximate price
 - Improve new line character usage across the code base.
 This will suck because we print many logs relying on \n.
 For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
 - Content based matching has bugged out when there were multiple matches within the same file of the same string
-- Prevent starting a debug session if compilation failed.
-It's really annoying to accidentally tried debugging a simple compile error during runtime and not knowing about the compile error
 - Remove plan craziness with custom list parsing and simply use <plan> tags
 - Typing @run should start executing
 - Add play button to @bread comments
 - Explore UIs
   - stop button up top
   - notebook interface
-- Refactor logging - try getting this to work automatically
 - Show input where you can augment the instructions with anything one off
-- Ability to stop the execution
-  - A command, so you can add a keybinding to it
-  - More intuitively you would just close the editor with the logs (it will probably be annoying because it will always need saving?
-Can I just save it all the time after writing)
 - Workspace changes
   - Adding a new file
-- Tokenizer - show request stats - people would be spending their hard earned money on this
-- Run on double enter ??
-- Instead of reading from the file system, read from opening a document since it might have more unsaved changes
-- Apply changes as a stream of text edits
 - Create a company and apply for open eye credits

 # Done